-A complete list of the prohibited behaviors is listed in the Terms and Conditions provided in this booklet.
+A complete list of the prohibited behaviors is listed in the Terms and Conditions located at www.act.org/the-act/terms.
 Please be reminded of the following:

 - You may not fill in or alter a response, or continue writing, after time has been called on that test section.
 This includes fixing stray marks.
 You may not look at any section of the test booklet outside of the designated time for that test section. - You may not give or receive assistance by any means.
 This includes looking at another person's test booklet or answer document. - You are not allowed to use highlight pens, colored pens or pencils, notes, dictionaries, scratch paper, or other aids. - You may not allow an alarm to sound in the test room or create any other disturbance. - The test is confidential and remains so even after the exam is complete.
 You may not remove any materials from the test room.
-You may not discuss the test questions or responses at any time, including during the break. - Finally, eating, drinking, and the use of tobacco or reading materials are not permitted in the test room.
+You may not discuss or share test content, test form identification numbers, or answers during test administration, during breaks, after the test, or on social media. - You may not access an electronic device such as cell phones, smart watches, and fitness bands, at any time during testing or during break.
+All devices must be powered off and placed out of sight from the time you arrive at the test center until you are dismissed. - Eating, drinking, and the use of tobacco or reading materials are not permitted in the test room. - Finally, your test center may also have additional procedures with which you must comply.